garylirocks/quickrefs/azure.markdown

 - Service principals

-  is an identity used by any service or application, it can have assigned roles, use a different service principal for each of your applications
+  A service principal is an identity used by any service or application, it can have assigned roles, use a different service principal for each of your applications

 - Managed identities for Azure services

   When you create a managed identity for a service, you are creating an account on your organization's AD.

+  - System-assigned

+    A resource can have only one system-assigned managed identity, if the resource is deleted, so is the managed identity

+    ```sh
+    # assign a system-assigned managed identity to a VM
+    az vm identity assign \
+        --name <vm name> \
+        --resource-group <resource group>
+    ```

+  - User-assigned

+    A user-assigned managed identity is independent of any resources, so if your app is running on multiple VMs, it can use the same identity

+    ```sh
+    az identity create \
+        --name <identity name> \
+        --resource-group <resource group>

+    # view identities, including system-assigned
+    az identity list \
+        --resource-group <resource group>

+    # assign an identity to a function app
+    az functionapp identity assign \
+        --name <function app name> \
+        --resource-group <resource group> \
+        --role <principal id>

+    # grant key vault permissions to an identity
+    az keyvault set-policy \
+        --name <key vault name> \
+        --object-id <principal id> \
+        --secret-permissions get list
+    ```

 ### Role-based access control (RBAC)